How I drastically improved my photography with just 2 little decisions

 Decision 2 - Learn how to post-process your images

 After focusing on just one thing in terms of getting a good shot I also decided to improve my post-processing.
 As a professional web designer and product manager, I have been working with Adobe Photoshop for years but this was a completely different workflow.
 In theory, I knew all the basics of how to use this complex software, but not how to post-process my images in the right way.
 The most important first step for many photographers is to stop considering Photoshop or similar software as cheating, that's simply not the case.
 The human eye (and brain) for example is able to adapt very fast to high dynamic ranges, but the camera isn’t.
 This is why people started doing HDRI in the first place.
 Most of the time I see my resulting images and remember the mood of the original scene in a completely different way.
 Colors often vary from what I remember and felt while I was experiencing an amazing sunset for example.
-Post-processing gives me and all of you the opportunity to bring back everything which got lost in your photo.
-This is why it is so important to shoot RAW images because they contain and keep much more details you can restore if you want.
+Post-processing gives me and all of you the opportunity to bring back everything that got lost in your photo.
+This is why it is so important to shoot RAW images because they contain and keep many more details you can restore if you want.
 How much you have to "fix in Photoshop" mostly depends on your raw data, but since I learned so much stuff my personal preferences about what's a really important change in a huge way to the following order:

 1. Timing & Location